-- Increase children and young people's opportunities - Increase attainment and achievement - Make children safer reduces anti-social behaviour - Reduce the risk of a child becoming involved in crime - Reduce the risk of children getting involved in alcohol and substance misuse
+- Increase children and young people's opportunities - Increase attainment and achievement - Make children safer reduces anti-social behaviour - Reduce the risk of a child becoming involved in crime

 Arriving late at school

 When a child arrives late to school it can be very disruptive to them, the teacher and other students.
 If your child arrives late to school he/she will be marked as late on the register.
 If they arrive very late, the child will be marked as an "Unauthorised Late" - This is the same as an Unauthorised Absence and will affect their percentage attendance figure.
 You must get in the habit of being punctual to the start of the day and to lessons.